Why should I replace my brake fluid?

 Now take a wrench to open the bleeder.
 Be exceptionally cautious as bleeders tend to hold, and they are easy to get damaged.
 A small quantity of brake fluid will begin coming out.

-- Have someone pump the brakes
+Step 4: Have someone pump the brakes

-As the person is slowly pumping the brake pedal, pull the screw once the brake pedal reaches the floor.
+As the person slowly pumps the brake pedal, pull the screw once the brake pedal reaches the floor.
 As you bleed out the brakes, make sure to add new brake fluid to the master cylinder so that the master cylinder is never empty.
 Repeat the procedure until the brake fluid coming out of the hose becomes transparent.

 Perform the same steps for every wheel, always starting from the one furthest away from the head cylinder.